The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Thermodynamics

 \subsection{Spin susceptibilty}

-Fig. \ref{fig:chi} shows the result for the susceptibility $\chi\lr{T}$.
+Figure~\ref{fig:chi} shows the result for the susceptibility $\chi\lr{T}$.
 It can be interpreted in a similar way, the difference being that singlet states do not contribute anymore.
 Moreover, it is easy to show that for high temperatures, $\chi\lr{T}$ follows a universal Curie law $\chi\lr{T}\sim 3/4 \cdot T^{-1}$, while for $T\to0$ we expect $\chi\to0$, since the ground state is a spin singlet and not susceptible to small fields.
 In between, $\chi\lr{T}$ should have at least one peak.
-We observe that it is positioned at a higher temperature for the icosahedron due to the larger singlet-triplet gap.
-The dodecahedron and {\C}, on the other hand, are remarkably close, though $\chi\lr{T}$ is always slightly larger for {\C} and does not go to zero as fast for very small temperatures, which we ascribe to the small singlet-triplet gap.
+We observe that it is positioned at a higher temperature for the truncated tetrahedron due to the larger singlet-triplet gap (see Tab.~\ref{tab:gaps}).
+The dodecahedron and {\C}, on the other hand, are remarkably close, though $\chi\lr{T}$ tends to be slightly larger for {\C} and does not go to zero as fast for very small temperatures, which we ascribe to the smaller singlet-triplet gap.